 This post was originally published on Apr 6th, 2018 as part of a larger work titled “Gender: Flip the script”

-When discussing the power of characterization and categorization, Michael Foucault is a contemporary authority on the subject.
+When discussing the power of characterization and categorization, Michael Foucault is a key philosopher that has well established his insights on this subject.

 A French philosopher primarily known for his ideas around categorization and how power manifests itself in our interactions with each other.
 Foucault’s work on categorization and its relationship to power structures is used in many fields including psychology and sociology.

-An exploration of gender intersects with Foucault’s work when viewing gender as a categorization of behaviour.
+An exploration of gender intersects with Foucault’s work when considering how gender is a categorization of behaviour.
 As we’ve seen in other works, the categorization of gender also influences how we expect people to act and how we act around others.

 Categorization as communication

-Without the concept of categorization, no mechanism of classification or description would be present, which would prevent us from being able to describe anything, and without the ability to describe, we loose the ability to communicate, even possibly to think.1
+Without the concept of categorization, no mechanism of classification or description would be present, which would prevent us from being able to describe anything, and without the ability to describe, we lose the ability to communicate, even possibly to think.1

 To summarize: